 Views from our boat

 I want one of these.
 The flamingo, I mean.

 You can take your dinghy into town, or grab the harbor shuttle that services the mooring field.
 We took our bikes across on the shuttle and explored charming Edgartown.

 The Old Whaling Church, now a performing arts center.

 We rode our bikes out to Edgartown Lighthouse Point for beautiful views of the harbor and Chappaquidick.

 We left Edgartown on an overcast day, with heavy winds, which were again expected to get worse.
 As we approached Vineyard Haven Harbor, we came across a sailing regatta heading out of the harbor.
-We were well out of their way, but came closer in when we saw a sailboat in distress: his mast had snapped, the mast, sail and all of his electronics were in the water, and he was sailing alone.
-We hailed the Harbor Master and the coast guard, got close enough so he could hear us, and we could react if needed, along with another vessel, and we all stayed with him until help arrived.
+We were well out of their way, but came closer in when we saw a sailboat in distress: his mast had snapped, the mast, sail and all of his electronics were in the water, and he was sailing solo.
+We hailed the Harbor Master and the coast guard, got close enough so he could hear us, and react if needed, along with another vessel, and we all stayed with him until help arrived.
 Very bad day for him, but he was thankfully safe.

 We were thrilled to get into Blackdog Marina in Vineyard Haven.
 Captain Rob did an amazing job getting Misty into a very tight slip in the wind, with little deep water between us and the shore!
 The ferry comes into this harbor, and our friends Janine and Gary Gillum were arriving for a week long vacation that afternoon.
 We met them at the ferry, then wandered around the cute town around the marina and ferry dock.